The Best Online Master’s in Emergency Management Programs

 Some emergency management directors work for state or local governments; others work for private companies or nonprofit organizations.
 After earning an emergency management master’s degree online, graduates pursue specialized roles, such as social community manager or logistician.
 Careers in emergency management span industries, so graduates have a variety of employment options.

-- Emergency Management Directors: Emergency management directors lead emergency preparedness efforts and direct others during crises.
+- Emergency management directors lead emergency preparedness efforts and direct others during crises.
 They work with local and state officials, and during crises, they communicate ongoing plans to the public.

 - Median Annual Salary: $70,500

 - These managers provide computer–related assistance during emergencies, including launching and directing an information website at which the community can access logistical information.
 They also inform the public of where to find supplies and government assistance.